UNCLASSIFIED (U)

 (f) (U) Documents to be waived;

-(g) (U) A summary of the circumstances surrounding the case which must include information indicating that all the requirements of the subparagraph of 22 CFR 41.3 under which the waiver is recommended have been met; and
+(g) (U) A summary of the circumstances surrounding the case including information indicating that all the requirements of the subparagraph of 22 CFR 41.3 under which the waiver is recommended have been met; and

 (h) (U) Name, address, and telephone number of the person the applicant intends to visit in the United States.